martinklepsch/martinklepsch.org/_posts/2014-03-12-setting-up-your-own-little-heroku-with-dokku-and-digitalocean.markdown

     *.apps 10800 IN A 107.170.35.171
     apps 10800 IN A 107.170.35.171

+## Deploying

-After youve done that (and waited three hours) you should be able to do something like:
+After you’ve waited three hours for DNS servers to propagate the changes you should be able to do something like the following:

     git clone git@github.com:heroku/node-js-sample.git
     cd node-js-sample